 When should I see my doctor?

-If you are experiencing neck pain, talk to your doctor about appropriate treatment options.
-Identifying the cause of your neck pain, alleviating the pain – either at home or with your physician’s help – and avoiding re-injury are key to the healing process.
+If you are experiencing neck pain or arm pain, talk to your doctor about appropriate treatment options.
+Identifying the cause of your neck pain ensures you receive the proper treatment.

 Consult a physician immediately if you:

-- Are experiencing back pain as a result of a physical trauma involving your spine, such as a fall or car accident
+- Are experiencing neck pain as a result of a physical trauma involving your spine, such as a fall or car accident

 - Experience bladder control loss or impairment